iWeltAG/pinia-cached-store/README.md

   id: 'magic',

   caching: {
     // Don't write to a cache while performing SSR.
+You'll need to check your
+    // SSR framework's docs to find out how to check if SSR is currently
+    // running.
     storage: import.meta.env.SSR ? null : window.localStorage,
   },